playymakerwwq/react-market/README.md

 ```

 # P.S
-some things could not work properly because i didn't make a database for this project (as well as in general any backend things xd)
+1. Some things could not work properly because i didn't make a database for this project (as well as in general any backend things xd)